geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Oh, I've been working on, not that.

 ##### **Geohot** [[00:36:34](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2194)]
 That's just in my clipboard.
 On a complete reimplementation of the USB chip firmware.
 It's amazing how good some of these agents have gotten.
 You have to really work hard to keep them on track and prevent them from doing dumb stuff.
 And you have to really stay on top of them.
 But this is almost a complete reverse engineering of the firmware that's on the USB chip.
 So this is finally going to enable the speed for Comma to start using this chip.
 And I've been impressed by like, you can read the register map in there.
 It's so much better than any other register map we've ever had from the chip.
 And it all actually does seem pretty correct.
 I've checked it with the stuff that I've manually reverse engineered.
 This is the main thing that I've been working on.
 I'm going to finish it up this week.
 I'm also going to work on, I'm going to work on Python speed.
 And I'm going to work on improving schedule cache.
 So schedule cache can actually do a lot more than what it's currently doing.
 We're only schedule caching like one little part of the scheduling, but you could schedule cache all the way through.
 I'm also going to look into that 8-pack thing and see why the bits go slow.
-Think about how to...
+Think about how to..
 Schedule cache should get you 50% of the chip behavior for absolute free.
 So, you know, I mean, the whole project of making TinyGrad easier to use.
-That's...
+That's..

 ##### **Geohot** [[00:38:04](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2284)]
-I'll be working on that and working on the...
+I'll be working on that and working on the..
 SP firmware.
 Sounds good.
 Oh, is the whisper thing ready for review?
 I feel like it's been here forever.
 I don't know.
 It's been here forever.
 I don't know.
 I don't know.
 I also don't see the upgrade from the Winograd.
 I don't know what happened there.

 ##### **Geohot** [[00:39:01](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2341)]
 I'm also going to merge this thing bumping on it.
 1.19